How does game-based learning work?

 Custom-built games are learning games that are built from scratch.
 The pros are that you can tailor your games to fulfil your training needs.
 This can be anything from the UI design to the amount of learning content inserted.
 The cons are that they are time-consuming and require a games designer to build, which can be really costly.

 2. Rapid Game Authoring

 Rapid game content is the option to go for if you want to focus on the actual training, rather than faffing around with designing the game templates.
-With our game-based authoring tool, Genie, you’ll get pre-designed game templates such as Bubble Blaster, Whack-a Mole, and a variety of platform games.
+With our game-based authoring tool, Growth Engineering Authoring Tool, you’ll get pre-designed game templates such as Bubble Blaster, Whack-a-Mole, and a variety of platform games.
 You can upload learning assets across the board such as; questions, videos, images, audio files and much more!